Bali Hotels › Laguna Hotel

 - For Families: Many rooms and suites have connecting doors and two single beds, so families can easily book adjoining rooms.
 Some villas have two bedrooms, a kitchenette, and a substantial private pool.

 Laguna – Local Transport

-- Walking & Cycling: It’s often a lot quicker – and certainly more scenic – to walk along the beachside path than the main road through Nusa Dua.
-This road is flat and comparatively quiet, making it ideal for cycling.
-Ask the reception about renting a bike.
+- Walking & Cycling: It’s often quicker – and certainly more scenic – to walk along the beachside path than the main streets through Nusa Dua.
+These streets are flat and comparatively quiet and are ideal for cycling.
+Ask reception about renting a bike.

 Laguna – What’s Nearby?